 - 48% of international arbitrators believe smart contracts lack sufficient legal enforceability under current laws.

-- 80% of legal contracts on Ethereum-based blockchains implement data privacy and compliance verification protocols as of 2025.
+- 80% of legal contracts on Ethereum-based blockchains implement data privacy and compliance verification protocols.

 - 55% of blockchain platforms providing smart contract services now offer compliance-as-a-service features.